-Tuning speed measures the length of time required for the LO to change from one center frequency to another within a specified accuracy level.
+Tuning speed measures the amount of time required for the LO to change from one center frequency to another within a specified accuracy level.
 When tuning an oscillator to a different frequency, the LO settling time dictates the tuning speed.

-In typical systems, when tuning from one frequency to another, the LO usually slightly overshoots the desired frequency and then settles to the desired frequency within a certain time period.
+In typical systems, when tuning from one frequency to another, the LO usually slightly overshoots the desired frequency, and then settles to the desired frequency within a certain time period.
 In most cases, the tuning speed is a function of the frequency step size.
 The greater the frequency step, the longer it takes the LO to tune within a specified range.
 Table 1 illustrates the settling time for a YIG-based LO.

 Table 1.
 Tuning Speed of YIG-Based LO

 Tuning speed is an important specification in applications such as an 802.11g transceiver automated production test.
-Because the 802.11g standard specifies that devices function at one of 14 channels between 2.4 GHz and 2.48 GHz, RF instruments must be used to test device operation across a variety of frequencies.
+Because the 802.11g standard specifies that devices must function at one of the 14 channels between 2.4 GHz and 2.48 GHz, RF instruments must be used to test device operation across a variety of frequencies.
 The quicker the test signal sweeps from one station to the next, the quicker the receiver is tested.

 5. Phase Noise